 Getting to the French Riviera

-You can get to the French Riviera by plane, train or bus.
+You can get to the south of France by plane, train or bus.

 Flying to Nice